miragecoa/FinGPT-Search-Agent/Docs/source/project_structure.rst

 **Installation & Setup:**

 - ``scripts/install_all.py`` – Unified installer with UTF-8 support for all languages
+  - Prompts for API key configuration before allowing server start
+  - Checks for valid API keys (not placeholders)
+  - Only offers to start dev server if keys are configured
 - ``scripts/dev_setup.py`` – Runs both backend and frontend in development mode
+  - Verifies API keys are configured before starting
+  - Shows which API keys are available
+  - Refuses to start without at least one valid key
 - ``scripts/fix_dependencies.py`` – Troubleshoots missing dependencies

 **Dependency Management:**